Sport & Recreation

 community running

 The Folkestone Running Club has been advocating for a track to help support their runners.
-Currently, junior and adult members train on local pavements in the area for short runs.
+In the past, junior and adult members had to train on local pavements in the area for short runs.
 With this track, they’ll be able to work on distances below 5000m, and in a well-lit area!

 Ian McGillaway, a runner for the club, stated that this would be a facility, not just for the running club, but for local schools too.